Lieb-Robinson bounds with exponential-in-volume tails

 \section{Acknowledgements}

-CY thanks Alvaro Alhambra for pointing out the connection with \cite{stability_error_simu24}.
-CZ thanks Rahul Sahay, Ruben Verressen, and Curt von Keyserlingk for collaboration on related work \cite{sahay20251,sahay20252}, and Michael Levin for helpful discussions.
-CY and AL were supported by the Department of Energy under Quantum Pathfinder Grant DE-SC0024324.
-CZ was supported by the Harvard Society of Fellows and the Simons Collaboration on Ultra Quantum Matter.
+C.Y. thanks Alvaro Alhambra for pointing out the connection with Ref.~\cite{stability_error_simu24}.
+C.Z. thanks Rahul Sahay, Ruben Verressen, and Curt von Keyserlingk for collaboration on related work \cite{sahay20251,sahay20252}, and Michael Levin for helpful discussions.
+C.Y. and A.L. were supported by the Department of Energy under Quantum Pathfinder Grant DE-SC0024324.
+C.Z. was supported by the Harvard Society of Fellows and the Simons Collaboration on Ultra Quantum Matter.

 \begin{appendix} \end{appendix}